tiagocardoso/blender-scripts/README.md

-# blender-lod-script
+# blender-scripts
-testing LOD import export script for Blender
+testing LOD, import, export and render script for Blender